Hair Loss After Bariatric Surgery

 There are some simple things you can do to prevent or treat hair loss after bariatric surgery:

-- Do an iron check.
+- Check Your Iron.
 Anemia (or low iron) can lead to hair loss.
 Ask your doctor if iron supplementation is right for you.

 - “B” happy!
 All post-op Gastric Bypass and Gastric Sleeve patients should be taking some form of supplemental vitamin B12.
 Acceptable supplements include sublingual dots (1,000 micrograms daily), weekly Nascobal nasal spray or monthly injections.